kubeideas/linkedsecrets/install/ibm/README.md

 | "0 0 0 * * *"    | Run once a day, midnight             |
 |                  |                                      |

-**[IMPORTANT]** Have in mind that Google cloud will charge you on each secret created and access operations.
+**[IMPORTANT]** Have in mind that IBM cloud will charge you on each secret created and access operations.
 Having said that, tune the schedule accordingly.

 ### Suspended Field